innosam/innosam/_posts/2015-03-08-openstack_networking.markdown

 date:   2015-03-08 14:20:24
 ---

-I will discuss these important terminologies which make virtual networking the way it is:
+I will discuss these important terminologies which makes virtual networking the way it is:
 This is for people who are starting out:

 #Linux Bridge:
 Virtual bridge connects one or more interfaces together, it acts just like a switch, the packet forwarding is done based on the MAC address.